Dutch Oven Rosemary Garlic Bread

 • Proof the dough: Cover with plastic wrap or dish towel, and set in a warm place to rise for 3 hours.

-• Bake: Carefully lift the sides of the parchment and transfer the dough into a cast iron pot.
-Cover and bake at 450F for 30 minutes, then uncover and bake for 10 minutes – or until the crust is golden and the bread sounds hollow when you knock on it.
+• Bake: Carefully lift the edges of the parchment and transfer the dough into a cast iron pot.
+Cover and bake at 450F for 30 minutes, then uncover and bake for 10 minutes – or until the crust is golden and the bread sounds hollow when you tap on it.
 Let it rest for 20 minutes before slicing.
 Enjoy!

 Notes

-Keep leftovers fresh by storing them in a ziplock bag to keep the bread moist.
+To keep leftovers fresh, store them in a ziplock bag to keep the bread moist.
 It stays fresh for 3-4 days.
-If it starts to get a little dry, you can toast it or warm it in the oven wrapped in foil.
+If it gets a little dry, you can toast it or spritz it with a little water, wrap it in foil, and heat it in the oven at 350F.

 Course Side Dish